 Creative-tech trends to watch in 2017

-If there was one key takeaway from the 2016 Creative3 Forum, it’s that the creative tech industry is in a constant state of change and innovation.
-Right across the sector, creative tech startups are continually one step ahead of the zeitgeist as new technology is developed with a creative mindset.
+If there was one key takeaway from the 2016 Creative3 Forum, it’s that the creative technology industry is in a constant state of change and innovation.
+Right across the sector, creative technology startups are continually one step ahead of the zeitgeist as new technology is developed with a creative mindset.
 With 2017 upon us, these are the trends and innovations we predict you’ll see a lot more of in the next 12 months.

-As an industry that brings technology, innovation, creativity and enterprise together, creative tech is connecting our physical and digital worlds in completely new ways.
+As an industry that brings technology, innovation, creativity and enterprise together, creative technology is connecting our physical and digital worlds in completely new ways.
 It’s a highly disruptive industry that is giving rise to new ways of thinking about the intersections between creativity, business and technology.

 From wearables to personalisation, virtual marketplaces and the emergence of multi-sensory experiences, we are only just beginning to realise the potential of this new style of tech adoption.

 So what’s in store this year?
 In addition to increased investment in startups and continued international expansion of creative-tech companies (like we have seen with Redbubble), there will be more interest in human-led design, virtual reality and artificial intelligence.

 With technology and disruption becoming increasingly important priorities for creative entrepreneurs, we also expect to see creative tech go mainstream in the business world.
 Here are five segments of the industry to watch in 2017.